-Beech-Maple Mesic Forest
+Beech-Maple

-Description: Beech-maple mesic forest communities are closed-canopy hardwood forests with codominating sugar maple and American beech.
-This is a broadly defined community type with several regional and soil based variants.
-These forests occur on moist, well drained, usually acid soils.
+Description: Beech-maple mesic forest communities are closed-canopy hardwood forests with co-dominating sugar maple and American beech.
+This is a broadly defined community type with several regional and soil-based variants.
+These forests occur on moist, well-drained, usually acid soils.
 There are many spring ephemerals that bloom before the canopy trees leaf out.
-Hemlock may be present at a low density (Edinger et al. 2002).
+Hemlock may be present at a low density.
+In the Adirondacks red spruce may also be present.
+The Kentucky warbler, a SGCN, is characteristic of this community

 Range: This community is widespread throughout upstate New York.
-It is probably represented by different ecoregional variants.
 It forms the matrix forest of the Northern Appalachian Ecoregion in the Adirondacks and Tug Hill.
-Beech-maple mesic forest is also present in the Lower New England, the Great Lakes, and the High Allegheny Plateau ecoregions.
+Beech-maple mesic forest is also present in the High Allegheny Plateau ecoregions, Lower New England, and the Great Lakes.